edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 Per base sequence quality shows the quality of the sequences in your file at every base position from 1 to, in our case, 150.
 The quality score is a Phred score, which is explained below.
 The per base sequence quality plot displays this information using box and whisker plots to give a sense of how much variation there was among the reads.
 Ideally we would want the entire plot to be contained within the green region; this would be considered very good quality.
 While having part of the plot in the orange or red regions is not preferable, sequences can still pass the quality check if this is the case, as in our example.
 When the lower quartile for any position is less than 10 or the median is less than 25, the module will give a warning.
 When the lower quartile for any position is less than 5 or the median is less than 20, the sequence will fail this quality check.

-[*PHRED SCORES*](https://en.wikipedia.org/wiki/Phred_quality_score): A Phred score of 30 indicates an error rate of 1 base in 1000, or an accuracy of 99.9%, while a Phred score of 40 indicates an error rate of 1 base in 10,000, or an accuracy of 99.99%.
-Sequences will yield a warning for this module if there is an error rate of 0.2% or higher (Phred score below 27).
-Sequences will fail this quality check if they have an error rate of 1% or higher (Phred score below 20.)
+[**PHRED SCORES**](https://en.wikipedia.org/wiki/Phred_quality_score): Phred scores are a shorthand denotation of sequence quality.
+The scale is logarithmic and spans values 1-40.
+The maximum Phred score of 40 indicates an error rate of 1 base in 10,000, or an accuracy of 99.99%.
+A Phred score of 30 indicates an error rate of 1 base in 1000, or an accuracy of 99.9%.
-In our example, the average quality per read is 37, which is very good.
-This represents an accuracy of 99.98%.
 For the more visual learners among us, here is a graph demonstrating the relationship between Phred scores and error rate.
 ![phred scores](/img/phred_scores.png)